Tayodele/choose_your_fighter/Readme.md

 ## A Online Quiz App that matches you with the politicians you should vote for in you local election

 ## Tools
-* Built with React.js client side and python backend
+* Built with React.js (React-Bootstrap) client side and python backend

 ## Objective
 * Regional for Chicago Only right now